A block MINRES algorithm based on the banded Lanczos method: Removal of Dependent Lanczos Vectors

-In \cite{RS.2006}, following from \cite{L.2003}, that authors suggest that removing nearly dependent directions could represent an unacceptable loss of information.
+In \cite{RS.2006} following from \cite{L.2003} the authors suggest that removing nearly dependent directions could represent an unacceptable loss of information.
 They recommend instead to reintroduce the dependent directions at the next iteration.
 They also consider some different methods of defining and detecting near breakdown.

-For our version of the block MINRES algorithm, we define dependency, as in \cite{ABFH.2000, BF.2013}, with the candidate vector being considered dependent if $h_{j+p,j} < \gamma$ for a prechosen $0 <\gamma\ll 1$.
+For our version of the block MINRES algorithm we define dependence as in \cite{ABFH.2000, BF.2013} with the candidate vector being considered dependent if $h_{j+p,j} \leq \gamma$ for an a priori chosen $0 \leq\gamma\ll 1$.
 One of the characteristics of a block Krylov method built from the banded Lanczos method is that there is no need for any basis rank estimation.
-Since we construct only one banded Lanczos vector at a time, we simply need to compute $h_{j+p,j}$, i.e., compute the norm of the newest basis vector after orthogonalization via the banded Lanczos process.
+Since we construct only one band Lanczos vector at a time, we simply need to compute $h_{j+p,j}$, i.e., compute the norm of the newest basis vector after orthogonalization via the band Lanczos process.
 This has been observed previously (in the context of eigenvalue computations) \cite{B.2000}.
 Baglama presents two options for dealing with linear dependence.
 One option is to reduce block size by one and adjust short-term recurrences accordingly.
 The other is to generate a random vector and orthogonalize it with respect to all previous Lanczos vectors.
 This normalized vector is then put in the place of the dependent Lanczos vector.
-We show that either option results in minimal changes to the algorithm.
-We discuss the algorithmic modifications required to incorporate both options into our block MINRES algorithm, but we choose the latter to maintain the larger block size.
+Either option results in minimal changes to the algorithm, but we only discuss the algorithmic modifications required to incorporate the latter, as we favor maintaining block size.
 For illustration, we present examples for a particular block size, for ease of discussion; however, it is clear that the simplifications presented do not change if the block size increases.

-Let us assume for simplicity that we only remove truly dependent vectors, i.e., $\gamma=0$.
-We discuss the effects of employing the first option: block size reduction.
-Suppose we have block size $p=2$, and we run ten iterations of the banded Lanczos algorithm, such that no dependent vectors arise.
-We have generated the block Krylov subspace $\K_{6,0}(\vek A,\vek U_{2})$.
-Implicitly, we have also generated